laravel/docs/pennant.md

     Feature::flushCache();

-- Defining features
-    - string based
-    - class based
-    - dynamic class based (event is fired)

 <a name="events"></a>
 ## Events

+Pennant dispatches a few events that may be useful for tracking the feature flags throughout your application.

 ### `Illuminate\Pennant\Events\RetrievingKnownFeature`

-This event is dispatched the first time a known feature is resolved during a request for the given scope.
+This event is dispatched the first time a known feature is resolved during a request for a specific scope.
 This may be useful to create and track metrics against the feature flags that are in-use throughout your application.

 ### `Illuminate\Pennant\Events\RetrievingUnknownFeature`

-This event is dispatched thefirst time an unknown feature is resolved during a request for the given scope.
+This event is dispatched the first time an unknown feature is resolved during a request for the specific scope.
 This may be useful if you have intended to remove a feature flag, but left some stray references to it throughout your application.

 You may like to listen for this event and report or throw an exception when it occurs.